Table of Contents

 Exegesis: An Excuse to Avoid the Probative Force of Logical and Moral Reflection

-Schreiner and Ware Ignore Logic and Morals, Claim Complexity, and Flee to Mystery
+Schreiner and Ware Ignore Their Logic and Moral Interpretive Incoherence

 What Is the Purpose of Schreiner and Ware’s Book?